 What if I want to change these themes in the future?

-Let me know your thoughts on the idea of having content themes in the comments!
-As always, you can catch up with me on Twitter or you can check out my Freelancing Tips board over on Pinterest for more ideas on getting the right content mix.
+Let me know your thoughts on the idea of having content themes in the comments.
+You can also check out my Freelancing Tips board over on Pinterest for more ideas on getting the right content mix.

 Content themes FAQ